Submit your food art or found food art photos to firstname.lastname@example.org!

 Chef’s Note: Ounce measurements are estimated.
 Basically just use one can of each of the ingredients.
 Calories are higher than I thought for this, as the olives add minimal volume & lots of calories from fat.
 Call it 375 calories if divided in 8, 500 if by 6.
 Use whole wheat tortillas, skip the olives, & use low fat cheese & this might be healthy.

 They go hand in hand!
-Father’s Day is the perfect time for grilling, and it’s just around the corner on Sunday, June 21st.
+Father’s Day is the perfect time for grilling, heck, dads and meat are practically the same word!
 Don’t wait until the last minute – get some great gifts for your papa do-run-run from Omaha Steaks.

-From now until Father’s Day you can save an incredible amount – up to 64% – on the perfect steaks, chops, and ribs for Dad, and get 12 free burgers.
+Omaha Steaks knows this, and they always offer a terrific deal for Father’s Day.
 I can personally vouch that Omaha Steaks is top quality – often better than you’ll find at the local grocery store – and shipped in a way that maintains perfect freshness.
 It’s a great gift for those of us who don’t live in the same state as our dads.
 I can have this shipped right to his door and it’s something I KNOW he’ll love!
 It’s also a great gift if, like me, you have a dad who has EVERYTHING!